 Programming is Easy

-Hello friends, this is Pruthwiraj Ghadge back again with a new blog.
+Hello friends, this is Pruthwiraj Ghadge back again with a new blog of Java Course In Pune.
 I always wonder how people write programs in their general routine.
 I mean what procedure they follow to write programs.
 Now, you might be thinking why am I thinking about this and does it actually matter?
 Frankly speaking yes, it matters a lot.
 But what could be the procedure in a real sense?
 We generally think that writing program is writing code.
 Of course, it is but that is not the only thing which is programming.
 There are many other things associated with it and we must know these things.

 So how to write a program?
 I prefer the following methodology for writing programs and I do follow it in practice